common-fate/docs-archive/docs/approvals/configuration/slack.md

 This will send a test DM to this email.

 ## Setup instructions - Slack Webhooks

-Granted Approvals also supports a webhook notifier.
+Granted Approvals also supports a webhook notifier, using [Slack Incoming Webhooks](https://api.slack.com/messaging/webhooks).
 This requires none of the read permissions that an OAuth installation requires.

 Navigate to [https://api.slack.com/apps](https://api.slack.com/apps) and click "Create New App" > “From Scratch”.
 Give it a name and select the workspace you want to use it in.

 ![](/img/approvals-getting-started/18-slacksetup.png)

 You'll be met with a list of functionality you can add to your app.
 Click "Incoming Webhooks", "Activate Incoming Webhooks" and then "Add New Webhook to Workspace".